-An interesting topic that has come up is babies potty trained at 3 months.
+An interesting topic that has come up is babies being potty trained at 3 months.
 Apparently there is a method called elimination communication to achieve this.

-We often post questions on our Facebook page for moms to chat and share information.
+I often post questions on my Facebook page for moms to chat and share information.
 A popular topic is potty training.
-About a year ago we asked our fans at what age their babies were fully potty trained and one mom said 3 months.
+About a year ago I asked my fans at what age their babies were fully potty trained and one mom said 3 months.
 I have to admit I had a good laugh at this, I had a vision of a 3 month old being able to ask to go to the toilet or dragging himself there and pulling himself up onto the toilet, even wiping his own bum.
 Yes I’m sorry, I have a wicked sense of humour.

 When in my ignorance I made a comment a few days later on our page about babies being potty trained at 3 months old I was (much to my horror) shot down by some moms!
-Turns out there is something called Elimination Technique and apparently it is possible.
+Turns out there is something called Elimination Communication and it is possible.

 According to Wikipedia Elimination Technique is described as follows: